AnkitGit-prog/AtmoSense-AI-/README.md

 ### Backend Deployment (Render)
 The backend is optimized for **Render**.
 1. Create a new "Web Service" on Render and connect your GitHub repository.
-2. Select the `auracast-node-backend` folder as the Root Directory.
+2. Select the `AtmoSense-AI-node-backend` folder as the Root Directory.
 3. Build Command: `npm install`
 4. Start Command: `npm start`
 5. **Environment Variables:**